DougDoug

-Douglas Scott Wreden (born January 18, 1991), known professionally as DougDoug (formerly Gloudas), is an American YouTuber, Twitch streamer, podcaster, and former Hearthstone caster and producer.
-He makes gaming videos that revolve around him doing various gaming challenges, often involving the use of artificial intelligence, modifications to games, and giving his viewers on Twitch heavy control of the game or stream.
+Douglas Scott Wreden (born January 18, 1991), better known as DougDoug (formerly Gloudas), is an American YouTuber, Twitch streamer, and podcaster.
+In his videos he does various gaming challenges, often involving the use of artificial intelligence, modifications to games, and giving his viewers on Twitch heavy control of the game or stream.
+He retired his main YouTube channel in late 2025, although he continues to post on his second channel, DougDougDoug, as well as on his clips channel, DougDoug Clips and continues to stream on Twitch.

 In 2023, he won the "League of Their Own" award at The Streamer Awards, and in 2024, he was nominated for the "Best Software and Game Development" award.
-In 2025, Wreden began hosting the Lemonade Stand podcast with fellow content creators Brandon Ewing and Aiden McCaig.
+In 2025, Wreden began hosting the Lemonade Stand podcast with fellow content creators Brandon Ewing and Aiden McCaig, and released the book Doug: A DougDoug Story.

-Biography

-Douglas Scott Wreden was born on January 18, 1991.
-He graduated from the University of California, Berkeley with a Bachelor of Arts in computer science.
-He resided in the state of Washington until he moved to Los Angeles, California in September 2023.
-He is the brother of Davey Wreden, the designer of The Stanley Parable and director of The Beginner's Guide.

 Career

 Esports

 Wreden worked for Electronic Arts as a programmer before leaving to work on the Hearthstone Championship Tour, which was organized by ESL, under the online alias Gloudas.
 After ESL stopped producing the Championship Tour in 2017, he helped design the Hearthstone Trinity Series for ESL; he later described his role:

 Right around [when ESL stopped producing the Championship Tour], ESL was in talks with Twitch to partner on an original Hearthstone team league, and since I had been helping lead ESL's Hearthstone team through 2016, I was approached internally to help design what this new team league would be.
 I definitely will not claim to be the sole creator of Trinity Series, as there were a number of super talented folks who helped iterate on the format and concept, but through a lot of discussion we landed on our core concept: eight teams of three players, with a Last Hero Standing nine-deck format, and team listen-ins throughout the matches.